I built the one tool my studio needed. Now it's becoming a product.

 Full drag-and-drop

-Built with @dnd-kit for smooth, accessible drag-and-drop across status columns.
+Built on Pragmatic drag and drop for smooth, accessible dragging across status columns.
 Cards snap into place with visual feedback.

 Ticket linking